nerfstudio-project/nerfstudio-webui/README.md

 4. Explore the different functionalities provided by the WebUI and enjoy a seamless experience with Nerfstudio!

+## Platforms

+Tested on Windows with 3070 and Linux with 2080ti.
+Multi-GPU untested.
+Subprocesses may not run properly on Windows when processing data.

 ## Contributing

-Contributions to the Nerfstudio Gradio WebUI are welcome!
+This repo is still under developing and I'm currently an junior undergraduate student.
+Contributions to the Nerfstudio Gradio WebUI are super welcomed!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

-This repo is still under developing and I'm currently an junior undergraduate student.
-Suggestions and contributions are super welcomed!

 ## Acknowledgments